fzarr/hekili-tww/README.md

 ## Known Issues
 * Glower library doesn't work and not sure why (some issue with Blizzard Mixins API)
 * Item recommendations might be buggy
-* No new or reworked talents / spells / items have been added
+* Very few new or reworked talents / spells / items have been added
 * Any TWWE simcraft APLs have not been integrated